Screening in digital monopolies: Extensions

 \subsection{Competition}

 In this section, we extend our analysis to a competitive setting.
-We show that a competitive market yields a stochastic allocation that ``shrinks'' the monopolist one: the lowest quality is higher, and is offered for free, more types receive an undamaged good, but at the same time the highest quality is lower.
-The reduction of the damaging inefficiency and the increase of the productive inefficiency have an ambiguous effects, which boils down to the shape of the cost function.
+We show that a competitive market yields a stochastic allocation that ``shrinks'' the monopolist one: the lowest quality is higher, and is offered for free, more types receive an undamaged good, but the highest quality is lower.
+The reduction of the damaging inefficiency and the increase of the productive inefficiency push welfare in opposite directions.
+Whether welfare is higher under monopoly than competition depends on the relative strenghts of the two effects, which, in turn, are determined by the shape of the cost function.

 \paragraph{Description of the game}